3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Experiments

 \subsubsection{Result Consistency and Stability}

 Our part-level style loss performs part localization and stylization guidance in a shared embedding space, thereby ensuring consistency and stability in the optimization process across random seed values.
-To evaluate this aspect, we compared 3DStyleGLIP with a baseline model comprising two distinct neural networks: one for GLIP-based part segmentation and another for CLIP-based style guidance.
+To evaluate this aspect, we compare 3DStyleGLIP with a baseline model comprising two distinct neural networks: one for GLIP-based part segmentation and another for CLIP-based style guidance.
+3DStyleGLIP and the baseline model are respectively tasked with part-tailored stylization to produce a set of 100 stylized meshes using random seeds for the same object.
+Each stylized mesh is rendered into an image from the same anchor view.
+We then compare all possible image pairs within the set, using four distinct image quality evaluation metrics: Structural Similarity Index (SSIM), Peak Signal-to-Noise Ratio (PSNR), Mean Squared Error (MSE), and Learned Perceptual Image Patch Similarity (LPIPS).

-3DStyleGLIP and the baseline model were respectively tasked with part-tailored stylization to produce a set of 100 different objects using random seeds.
-Each stylized 3D object was rendered into an image from the same anchor view.
-We then compared all possible pairs of images within the same set using four types of image quality evaluation metrics, including the Structural Similarity Index, Peak Signal-to-Noise Ratio, Mean Squared Error, and Perceptual Metrics.
-These metrics allowed us to assess the similarity of the stylized results, considering structural similarity, error in pixel values, and perceptual differences based on the human visual system.
+For example, for a candle stylized with the text prompt ``gold base, silver candle," we generate 100 distinct stylized candle images using random seeds.
+We then create all possible pairs of these images and calculate image quality evaluation metrics for each pair, treating each image as the ground truth for the other.
+These metrics allow us to assess the similarity of the stylized results, considering structural similarity, error in pixel values, and perceptual differences based on the human visual system.

 As shown in~\autoref{tab:stability}, 3DStyleGLIP achieves more consistent and stable stylization outcomes across the 100 trials compared to the baseline model.
 Specifically, 3DStyleGLIP demonstrates lower variability in MSE and LPIPS scores, suggesting that our method is more reliable in producing visually similar stylization results across multiple trials, with less deviation from the mean.
 Additionally, the SSIM and PSNR scores for 3DStyleGLIP are higher than those for baseline, indicating that the stylized outcomes produced by our method show more similar perceptual quality between trials.